 Over ten years of otoom.net

-or, Why the 10th anniversary of the Otoom website is worth celebrating
+or, Why the 10th anniversary of the Otoom website was worth celebrating

 This website was started over ten years ago, in November 2005.